1. Committee’s Official Designation

 The United States Advisory Commission on Public Diplomacy (“the Commission”).

-The Commission was originally established under Section 604 of the United States Information and Educational Exchange Act of 1948, as amended, and under Section 8 of Reorganization Plan Number 2 of 1977.
-It was reauthorized pursuant to Section 702 of the Department of State Authorities Act, Fiscal Year 2017 (P.L.
-114-323), which amended the Foreign Affairs Reform and Restructuring Act of 1998 (22 U.S.C.
-6553).
+The Commission was originally established under Section 604 of the United States Information and Educational Exchange Act of 1948, as amended (22 U.S.C. § 1469), and under Section 8 of Reorganization Plan Number 2 of 1977.
+It was most recently reauthorized pursuant to Section 168 of the Continuing Appropriations Act, 2021 and Other Extensions Act (Div.
+A, P.L.
+116-159), which amended section 1334 of the Foreign Affairs Reform and Restructuring Act of 1998 (22 U.S.C. § 6553).
 It is operated in accordance with the Federal Advisory Committee Act, 5 U.S.C.
 Appendix (FACA), to the extent that FACA is not inconsistent with the Commission’s authorizing legislation.

 3. Objectives and Scope of Activities

 The Commission appraises the U.S. Government activities intended to understand, inform, and influence foreign publics (“public diplomacy activities”).
 It may assemble and disseminate information and issue reports and other publications to the Secretary of State, the President, and the Congress, subject to the approval of the Chairperson, in consultation with the Designated Federal Officer.
 The Commission may undertake foreign travel in pursuit of its studies and coordinate, sponsor, and oversee projects, studies, events, or other activities that are necessary to fulfill its functions.